AkidaSoto/Squair/README.md

 Spacial state chunking seems like visual chunking but temporal state chunking seems like model-based learning or state-transition memory?

+Notes:
+  Probability of policy are create using softmax equation.
+  The highest probablity policy is the one that is used.
+  Learning update is only applied to the used policy.
+  Entropy determines when a new policy is used (though threshold isn't mentioned) Values from old policy is transfered to new policy.
+(This is nice, for saving data space)

 B.) Rumination:
 The idea of not doing anything but thinking and modifiying a plan by projecting hypotheticals is a part of living creatures!
 Implementing some kind of history recall system (Long and Short-term memory?) and off-policy RL applications seems like the way to do that.